 General Operations & Maintenance Overview: A AAAAA Proper operation, inspection, and maintenance are the basin owner's responsibility, typically a private entity (i.e. Home Owners Association, commercial property, etc).
 At a minimum, annual inspection should be performed.
 Inspection should be performed after significant storm event.
 Owner shall document all inspections, problems, and maintenance activities.
 Owner shall contact local governing authority if danger of failure exists.
 Owner shall contact local governing authority if a spill occurs or pollutants are suspected in or near the detention system.
-Details to Check For: Look for evidence of spills around the basin, at pipes discharging to the basin, and on the water surface.
-Inspect the pipes and channels discharging into and out of the basin for erosion and scouring.
+Details to Check For: 1 55 5 Inspect the pipes and channels discharging into and out of the basin for erosion and scouring.
 Inspect the upstream end of the outfall and spillway structure(s) for blockages and debris accumulation, such as trash, litter, leaves, limbs, trees, etc. Inspect the downstream end of the outfall spillway structure(s) for erosion and scouring.
 Visually inspect the crest of the embankment for signs of settling or internal erosion.
 Embankment crest should be uniform, flat, and well above the emergency spillway.
 Surveyor may be necessary.
 Inspect the entire spillway system for signs of deterioration or distress, such as breaks, settling, subsidence, or other problems with the system.
+Walk along the downstream face of the basin embankment to check for water seepage or boils, indicating water flowing through the embankment in an uncontrolled manner.
 Observe for any signs of vandalism or trespassing that could affect the basin operation and site stability.
 When applicable, check the area for appropriate warning signage, exclusion fencing, and other access deterrents.
 If installed, check the forebay for accumulations of sediment.
-Look for signs of water quality problems; i.e. excess algae, water clarity, oily sheen, dead fish, etc. For additional information, please see the Drainage Detention Systems Guidebook at www.SISWAC.org.
+Look for signs of water quality problems; i.e. excess algae, water clarity, oily sheen, dead fish, etc. For additio nali information, please see the Drainage Detention Systems Guidebook at www.SISWAC.org.